Sea Trout Fishing Tackle

 easily when casting at night, when we must rely solely on

 feeling.
-For twenty years, I have used a rod built on a ten
+For nearly thirty years, I have used a rod built on a ten

 and a half foot Bruce and Walker Multitrout blank, (since

-shortened at the butt to ten feet) rated 6/7.
-I also use a
+shortened at the butt to ten feet, plus a two inch cork butt

-10 ft Orvis Western, rated #7.
+piece blank rated 6/7.
 Both of these rods have a

 and a half foot rod might be considered.